feaser/microtbx/README.md

 # Contact

-Development and maintenance of MicroTBX is sponsered by Feaser.
+Development and maintenance of MicroTBX is sponsored by Feaser.
 Feaser also offers integration/customization services, and professional technical support on a commercial basis:

 * [https://www.feaser.com](https://www.feaser.com)